Poor eyesight can cause children to lag behind in class or on the sports field, which may impact their self-esteem.

-To schedule your child’s appointment and learn more about the services we offer, call Browz Eyeware in Calgary today!
+To schedule your child’s appointment and learn more about the services we offer, call Browz Eyeware in Bridgeland today!

 - A: According to the American Optometric Association, children should have their eyes evaluated by an optometrist at ages 6 months, 3 years, before entering first grade and every school year after that.
 Some children may need more frequent optometrist visits, depending on their risk factors or other conditions.